-If you have been appointed as a scrutineer to observe the scrutiny of the rolls, you may also be present at the official count after election day (and at any judicial recount of electorate votes).
+If you have been appointed as a scrutineer to observe the scrutiny of the rolls, you can also be present at the official count after election day (and at any judicial recount).
 This is held at the electorate headquarters.
 Candidates should advise the Returning Officer of who will be attending.